Crime Shows Have a Diversity Problem and Change Our Views on the Criminal Justice System

 It is worth noting that the study didn’t take every specific example of characters doing bad things into consideration.
-One of the shows studied, Orange is the New Black, is full of characters in prison.
+One of the shows studied, Orange is the New Black which just wrapped up with season 7, is full of characters in prison.
 Many of them make some big mistakes or morally questionable choices.
 The reason for the popularity of the show is that we typically recognize that what they’re doing is wrong, and we know they’re already facing consequences for their actions.
 The problems that we need to recognize mostly focus on how people who are working in a job that gives them control over the fate of others tend to make mistakes that impact the world more than the TV screen leads on to.

 Image via Netflix.